dynatrace-oss/unguard/README.md

     🐧 On Linux, use the following

     ```sh
-    kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "vogelgrippe-docker-hub-secrets"}]}'
+    kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "unguard-docker-hub-secrets"}]}'
-    kubectl patch serviceaccount jaeger-operator -p '{"imagePullSecrets": [{"name": "vogelgrippe-docker-hub-secrets"}]}'
+    kubectl patch serviceaccount jaeger-operator -p '{"imagePullSecrets": [{"name": "unguard-docker-hub-secrets"}]}'
     ```

     💻 On Windows, use the following

     ```sh
-    kubectl patch serviceaccount default -p '{\"imagePullSecrets\": [{\"name\": \"vogelgrippe-docker-hub-secrets\"}]}'
+    kubectl patch serviceaccount default -p '{\"imagePullSecrets\": [{\"name\": \"unguard-docker-hub-secrets\"}]}'
-    kubectl patch serviceaccount jaeger-operator -p '{\"imagePullSecrets\": [{\"name\": \"vogelgrippe-docker-hub-secrets\"}]}'
+    kubectl patch serviceaccount jaeger-operator -p '{\"imagePullSecrets\": [{\"name\": \"unguard-docker-hub-secrets\"}]}'
     ```

-    > Note: This needs to be done every time you re-create the cluster.
-You might need to repeat those steps once you deploy additional charts, e.g. for `jaeger`, `jaeger-operator`, `mariadb-release` at the moment.
+    > Note: This needs to be done every time you recreate the cluster.
+You might need to repeat those steps once you deploy additional charts, e.g. for `jaeger`, `jaeger-operator`, `unguard-mariadb` at the moment.

-4.  **Build and run the Vogelgrippe application with [Skaffold](https://skaffold.dev/)**
+4.  **Build and run Unguard with [Skaffold](https://skaffold.dev/)**

-    We grab the docker daemon from the cluster first, so that we push the built images already into the cluster.
+    We grab the Docker daemon from the cluster first, so that we push the built images already into the cluster.

     🐧 On Linux with minikube, use the following

     ```sh
-    eval $(minikube -p vogelgrippe docker-env)
+    eval $(minikube -p unguard docker-env)
     skaffold run --detect-minikube
     ```
     🍎 On macOS with minikube, use the following

     ```sh
-    source <(minikube docker-env -p vogelgrippe)
+    source <(minikube docker-env -p unguard)
     skaffold run --detect-minikube
     ```

     💻 On Windows with minikube, use the following with PowerShell

     ```sh
-    & minikube -p vogelgrippe docker-env | Invoke-Expression
+    & minikube -p unguard docker-env | Invoke-Expression
     skaffold run --detect-minikube
     ```